rancher/rancher-docs/docs/how-to-guides/advanced-user-guides/enable-api-audit-log-in-downstream-clusters.md

 ### Method 1 (Recommended): Set `audit-policy-file` in `machineGlobalConfig`

-You can set `audit-policy-file` the configuration, Rancher delivers the file to target nodes, and sets the proper options in the RKE2 server.
+You can set `audit-policy-file` in the configuration file.
+Rancher delivers the file to target nodes, and sets the proper options in the RKE2 server.

 Example:
 ```yaml